-There is a direct relationship between a product's parts and assemblies and the text and graphics that describe them within a technical document.
-This relationship is so close and complete that many publication groups use part numbers as the metadata for classifying their content.
+There is a direct relationship between a product's parts/assemblies and the text/graphics that describe it within a technical document.
+This relationship is so close and complete that many publications group use part numbers as the metadata for classifying their content.

-The engineering design changes that affect mechanical, electrical and software components also drive the changes that are made against a technical document's content and graphics.
-In addition, although ECOs, their related discussions and authorizations/approvals are tracked in the product engineering and development environment, technical publication groups have a similar requirement to monitor and manage the annotations and approvals associated with a product's documentation content.
+The engineering design changes that affect mechanical, electrical and software models/codes also drive the changes that are made against a technical document's content and graphics.
+In addition, while ECOs, their related discussions and their authorizations/approvals are tracked in the product engineering and development environment, technical publications groups have a similar requirement to monitor/manage the annotations and approvals associated with product's documentation content.